YohannesDK/BachelorThesis/README.md

 Bachelor Thesis - LMS and Smart Text-Editor to Enhance Teacher - Student Collaboration

 ## Ideas
+  - Login:
+    - Instead of having a basic form, use a slack like login method.
+Where you have different slides and sites.
+    - Have a guide on the start, that shows you how and where you can find different things on the app.
   - Editing:
     - <a href="https://quilljs.com/guides/designing-the-delta-format/" target="_blank">Delta format on text</a>
     - Tooltip -> user can select a few "commonly used tools" to attach to inline tooltip